• Plant Nutrition

 Nitrogen stabilizers slow the conversion of ammonium to nitrate, which is critical to keep nitrogen in a form that prevents leaching.
 I recommend using nitrogen stabilizers with every fall application and potentially with early spring applications, depending on the amount of nitrogen or manure applied.
 Even at planting, you’re 60 days from when the crop will use most of the available nitrogen, so there’s still potential for significant loss.

-In Iowa, N-Serve® and Instinct® are two popular products to help stabilize nitrogen.
-Based on 452 trials from 2010 to 2016, there was an average 8.9 bushel per acre yield increase when Instinct and N-Serve were applied to corn.1 In addition, corn trials treated with NutriSphere-N® produced an average of 10 more bushels per acre versus untreated checks, demonstrating the effectiveness of adding a nitrogen stabilizer to your application.1
+N-Serve® and Instinct® are two products that have become widespread with proven track records of helping to stabilize nitrogen.
+Based on 452 trials from 2010 to 2016, there was an average 8.9 bushel per acre yield increase when Instinct and N-Serve were applied to corn.1 CENTURO™ nitrogen stabilizer from Koch Agronomic Services is another product gaining traction due to its high efficacy and data-backed support.
+A two-year study across Nebraska, Illinois and Missouri showed that when CENTURO was applied in the fall, corn yield increased by an average of 8 bushels per acre over untreated ammonia, demonstrating the effectiveness of adding a nitrogen stabilizer to your application.2

 Without enough sulfur, plants can’t use nitrogen efficiently.
 For every 10 units of nitrogen applied, a unit of sulfur should also be applied.
 That can come in the form of elemental sulfur in the fall or an AMS or ATS product in the spring.
 Elemental sulfur doesn’t release quickly, so I recommend no more than 50% of sulfur needs come from elemental sulfur or gypsum.
 The other 50% of sulfur can be applied in the spring with an AMS or ATS product.